oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ## Polyglot Isolates

-On GraalVM Enterprise, a Polyglot engine can be configured to run in a dedicated native image isolate.
+On GraalVM Enterprise, a Polyglot engine can be configured to run in a dedicated `native-image` isolate.
 This experimental feature is enabled with the `--engine.SpawnIsolate` option.
 An engine running in this mode executes within a VM-level fault domain with its own garbage collector and JIT compiler.
 The fact that an engine runs within an isolate is completely transparent with respect to the Polyglot API and interoperability: